 - Improved red blood cell count, some studies show testosterone treatment can increase red blood cell production, so oxygen is delivered more efficiently from your lungs to your organs.

-- Better cardiovascular health, a healthy heart, and lungs are central to you being fit and healthy.
+- Better cardiovascular health and a healthy heart and lungs are central to being fit and healthy.
 If your engine runs smoothly, so will you!

 Testosterone Replacement Therapy Can Improve Sexual Function and Desire

 Sexual dysfunction is one of the more well-known symptoms of decreased testosterone levels.
 A lack of libido and sexual function can be symptomatic of hypogonadism directly or psychological responses to other symptoms of reducing levels.